adarshmarvel22/loop/Readme.md

 ## Overview

-This document provides an overview and documentation for a Django-DRF (Django Rest Framework) based app designed to monitor restaurant online status.
-The app includes Celery for asynchronous task execution, Redis for task messaging, and MongoDB as the database to store relevant data.
+Overview and documentation for this Django-DRF (Django Rest Framework) based app designed to monitor restaurant online status.
+The app includes Celery for asynchronous task execution(the processing of the report generation), Redis for task messaging, and MongoDB as the database to store relevant data.

 - **`myproject/`**: Django project folder.